Map Name: 2024-2025 MLS-Mohall High School Annual Improvement Plan

 Student Needs

-If students are provided with opportunities for individualized standards-based instruction, choice, technology, and have their needs met, then engagement and school climate will improve.
+If students are provided with opportunities for individualized standards-based instruction and grading, choice, technology, and have their needs met, then engagement and school climate will improve.

 Climate/Culture

-If we increase communication between school board, administration, staff, and students, then climate and culture will improve.
+If we increase communication between school board, administration, staff, parents, stakeholders, and students, then climate and culture will improve.

 Objectives